SherG/sherrieg/content/blog/beat-inflation/index.md

 <br/>It's kind of a fun exercise.
 Once you list your "must-have" non-perishables, you can sort the items by priority.

-Buying ahead can be as simple as: you need trash bags, found a great sale price, and buy 2-3 instead of 1.
+Buying ahead can be as simple as: you need trash bags, found a great sale price, and buy 2-3 boxes instead of 1.

 Also: think about getting some silica gel tins to keep tools and other stored items free of moisture.

-I hope this is helpful!
+I hope this is a bit helpful!
+True - the title should've been "How to <em>mitigate</em> inflation" because unless you have an <a href="https://www.bloomberg.com/news/articles/2020-04-08/taleb-advised-universa-tail-risk-fund-returned-3-600-in-march" target="blank">account at Universa</a>, you're not going to actually "beat" inflation.

+But sometimes small actions can make a big difference.